-ADMISSION, PROBATION, DISMISSAL, AND READMISSION
+PROBATION, DISQUALIFICATION, AND REINSTATEMENT

-Admission, probation, dismissal, and readmission policies and procedures are designed to assist students in making progress toward realistic academic, career, and personal goals.
-Admission to designated instructional programs, as identified by the college, is conditional until complete official transcripts have been received from institutions attended previously.
+Probation, disqualification, and reinstatement policies and procedures are designed to assist students in making progress toward realistic academic, career, and personal goals.

 STANDARDS FOR PROBATION

 A student who has attempted at least twelve (12) semester units, as shown by the official academic record, shall be placed on academic probation if the student has earned a grade point average below 2.0 in all units graded according to the established College grading scale.